mertfiliz/Chat-Application-Web/README.md

 - AJAX
 - Bootstrap
 - MySQL

-My intention was creating a fully functional chat application to provide communication among friends.
-This application has not been completed at the moment but most of the functional parts are working as intended.

 Here is a list of what the application offers to users:
 - Creating an account and log in to your account.